michaelmalick/phd-thesis/2_introduction/intro.md

 poor feeding conditions may disproportionately affect overall year-class success.
-Since the seminal publication of @Hjort1914, dozens of alternative hypotheses have been developed to explain the effects of environmental stochasticity on fish stock productivity including the match-mismatch hypothesis, the stable ocean hypothesis, and the optimal environmental window hypothesis [@Cushing1990a; @Cury1989a; @Peterman1987b; @Lasker1978].
-Therefore, understanding how environmental stochasticity affects fish populations requires understanding the relative importance of competing hypotheses of how fish populations respond to environmental change.
+Since the seminal publication of @Hjort1914, dozens of alternative hypotheses have been developed to explain the effects of environmental processes on fish stock productivity including the match-mismatch hypothesis, the stable ocean hypothesis, and the optimal environmental window hypothesis [@Cushing1990a; @Cury1989a; @Peterman1987b; @Lasker1978].
+A critical challenge to estimating the effects of environmental processes on stock productivity is separating the effects of these competing hypotheses.

 [^1]: Throughout this thesis, the term productivity refers to the per capita
       growth rate for a population, which for Pacific salmon is estimated as the